9 Ways to Reduce Sheet Metal Fabrication Costs

 Opt for Common Materials and Finishes

 Selecting widely available materials and finishes can be a significant cost-saving measure.
 While unique materials offer distinct advantages, they often come with a premium.
-Ensure that the chosen materials align with the product’s requirements and budget considerations.
+Ensure the chosen materials align with the product’s requirements and budget considerations.
+This approach aligns with lean manufacturing principles by streamlining production processes, reducing waste, and enhancing efficiency.

 Factor in Tolerances

-Precision is critical in sheet metal fabrication, but over-specifying tolerances can escalate costs.
+Precision in the manufacturing process is critical in sheet metal fabrication, but over-specifying tolerances can escalate costs.
 Familiarize yourself with the standard tolerances and design with these parameters to balance precision and cost.
 At MakerVerse, the standard minimum wall thickness is 0.5 mm, but it depends on the material and geometry.

 Consolidate Parts and Orders